Royce White: 2014

-London Lightning (2016–2018)

-In March 2015, White said he continued to aspire to play professional basketball.
-He became a 2015 NBA Summer League target for several teams and later joined the Los Angeles Clippers to play in the Orlando Summer League.
+2016–2018

 On December 8, 2016, White signed with the London Lightning of the NBL Canada.
 During the season, he set a league record for triple-doubles with 4 (plus one in the playoffs).
 On May 11, 2017, he was named the 2017 NBL Canada regular season league MVP.
 On June 5, White posted 34 points, 15 rebounds and 9 assists to lead the Lightning to their 3rd NBL Canada Championship since the league was formed in 2011.

 On July 28, 2017, White re-signed with the London Lightning for the 2017–18 season.
 He led the league in scoring with 25.4 points per game.
 On April 27, 2018, White received an 11-game suspension during the 2018 playoffs for a verbal outburst with an official and the deputy commissioner of the league, effectively ending his season.
 White was named to the First Team All-NBLC.
 After the end of the season, the London Lightning announced that White would not be returning to the team.

 On July 12, 2018, White signed a deal with Auxilium Torino of the Italian LBA and the EuroCup Basketball.
-However, he did not report for training camp and his contract was officially voided on August 23, 2018.
+However, he did not report for training camp and his contract was voided on August 23, 2018.

-Enemies (2019)

-In May 2019, Royce White was the first overall pick in the Big3 2019 draft.

-He was ejected from his first game in the league on June 22 following a fight with Josh Smith.

-Power (2021–present)

-In 2021, White joined Power and participated in the 8 weeks of play that the team competed in as part of the BIG3 League.